 2. Day time sleeping should be avoided.

-3. Hot shower before going to bed can improve the quality of sleep.
+3. A hot shower before going to bed can improve the quality of sleep.

 5. Indulge in lovemaking and other things which are comforting to the mind.